 Evaluating Mahmud of Ghazvanid: Great but Sadistic Conqueror

 The Muslim world has thrown up many conquerors that were fired by the zeal of Islam.
 They felt it their bounden duty to spread Islam and conquest was one of their tools.
 Many of the conquerors were unfortunately also looters and abductors of women and this fact cannot be glossed over by apologists.
-One of the Conquerors who is perhaps not known very much in the west is Mahmud of Ghazni.
-He was an Afghan and his period was the 10th century millennium.
-A thousand years have elapsed and many of his apologists talk of his better qualities, like his love of books, but the fact that he killed almost 17 million people during his campaigns is a sad reminder that though a great general he was a sadistic man who reveled in death to his opponents.
+One of the conquerors who is perhaps not known in the west is Mahmud of Ghazni.
+He was from what is known as Turkmenistan and his period was the 10th century millennium.
+A thousand years have elapsed and many of his apologists talk of his better qualities, like his love of books, the arts, and architecture.
+With all these traits he is also responsible for the death of almost 17 million people during his campaigns.
+This is a sad reminder that though a great general he was a sadistic man who reveled in death to his opponents.

 Mahmud of Ghazni and Hindustan

 Ghazni, however, was not entirely a bigoted man and there are reports that he also used some Hindus as soldiers.
+These Hindu soldiers were commanded by their own leaders.
+Conversion to Islam was never a condition of service.
+He used these Hindu soldiers to telling effect in his campaigns in Central Asia against his co-religionists.
 So long as they obeyed him he let them practice their beliefs.
 But many times sadistic streaks seized him.

 His raids on Hindustan were however not for setting up any permanent settlement or rule.
 He was content in just coming down and looting the Hindu temples and carrying away the riches of gold, silver, and gems, which were the property of the temples.

-That is the reason that Mahmud of Ghazni is a much-reviled character in Hindu literature.
-Though while Muslims extol him as a man who defeated the " Hindus".
+That is the reason that Mahmud of Ghazni is a much-reviled character in Hindu literature, though Muslims extol him as a man who defeated the " Hindus".
 His most famous campaign was against the rich Hindu temple of Somnath, which he looted and denuded. he also killed all the priests and took the wealth back home to Ghazni.

 Do you think primary aim of Ghazni was to loot and pillage?